kubernetes/kops/docs/development/rolling_update.md

 Upgrading and modifying a k8s cluster often requires the replacement of nodes.
 To not cause loss of service and other disruptions a kops uses a functionality call rolling updates.
 Rolling a cluster is the replacement of the masters and nodes with new cloud instances.

+Before rolling update, kops will check whether the instance in the ig need to be update, so when you just update nodes, the master will not roll, when you rolling be interrupted, you run again, will not roll the new instance.

 ![Rolling Update Diagram](/docs/development/images/rolling-update.png?raw=true "Rolling Updates Diagram")

 `kops` executes steps 2-4 for all the masters until the masters are replaced.
 Then the same process is followed to replaces all nodes.